Josh Foley (artist): Public art

-In addition to his easel based work, Foley has completed a series large scale public art commissions around Tasmania, the most recent of these for Taroona High School, south of Hobart.
-In 2021 Foley created a large mural at the Launceston Aquatic Centre depicting olympic gold medalist swimmer Ariarne Titmus, for Nike, Inc. one of her sponsors.
+In addition to his easel based work, Foley has completed a series of large scale public art commissions around Tasmania; one of the more significant of these was for Taroona High School, south of Hobart; called "International Orange"; this mural is on the banks of the Derwent River.
+Commissioned in 2015 through the Tasmanian Government's Public Art Site Scheme, the large-scale work covers a four-storey building and draws inspiration from the river's natural elements, emphasizing themes of fluidity, movement, and reflection.
+In 2021, Foley created a large mural at the Launceston Leisure and Aquatic Centre depicting Olympic gold medalist swimmer Ariarne Titmus, for Nike, Inc. one of her sponsors.